 You'll usually be admitted to hospital on the day of your operation.
 The surgeon and anaesthetist will usually come and see you to discuss what will happen and answer any questions you have.

 Most people would have seen their surgeon at a pre-assessment clinic and had the chance to discuss any relevant details of the operation.

 A senior-level surgeon, consultant or registrar will perform surgery.
 They may be helped by junior doctors.
-You should be told at your preoperative assessment who will be doing the operation.
-If you are not told, do not be afraid to ask.
+You should be told at your pre-operative assessment who will be doing the operation.
+If you're not told, don't be afraid to ask.

-Knee replacement surgery is usually performed either under general anaesthetic (you are asleep throughout the procedure) or under spinal or epidural anaesthetic (you are awake but have no feeling from the waist down).
+Knee replacement surgery is usually performed either under general anaesthetic (you're asleep throughout the procedure) or under spinal or epidural anaesthetic (you're awake but have no feeling from the waist down).

 The worn ends of the bones in your knee joint are removed and replaced with metal and plastic parts (a prosthesis) which have been measured to fit.

 You may have either a total or a half-knee replacement (see below).
 This will depend on how damaged your knee is.
 Total knee replacements are the most common.

 Read more information about what happens on the day of your operation.

 In a total knee replacement (TKR), both sides of your knee joint are replaced.
 The procedure takes one to three hours: